 Several kinds of hookworms affect dogs.
 Ancylostoma caninum is the most important, and along with Ancylostoma braziliense, it is found in warm climates.
 Uncinaria stenocephala also occasionally affects dogs and is found in cool climates.
 The highest incidence of the disease is found in Southern states where higher humidity and temperature conditions provide an ideal environment for the parasite.

 Lifecycle of Hookworms

-The adult hookworms mate inside the pup's intestine, and females lay eggs which are passed in the stool.
-The eggs hatch in about a week then develop further in the environment into infective larvae.
+The adult hookworms are about a half inch long.
+They mate inside the pup's intestine, and females lay eggs which are passed in the stool.
+The eggs hatch in about a week and infectious larvae develop further in the environment.
 In warm and wet conditions, larvae may live for two months.
 They prefer sandy soil but may crawl onto grass seeking a host.